-Where is Kansas state in the United States?
+Where is Kansas?
+Location of Kansas in the United States.

 Pinpointing Kansas on a map of the United States is relatively easy, given the fact that it is the most central state in all of the U.S. Kansas is located in the Great Plains Region of the United States.
 With three different nicknames referencing Kansas, one of which is the Wheat State, Kansas is a prominent hub for agriculture.
 The climate works wonders for growing produce, wheat, corn, and soybeans.